 Generic Name: psyllium

-Note: This page contains side effects data for the generic drug psyllium.
-It is possible that some of the dosage forms included below may not apply to the brand name Serutan.
+Note: This document contains side effect information about psyllium.
+Some of the dosage forms listed on this page may not apply to the brand name Serutan.

 For the Consumer

 Applies to psyllium: oral capsule, oral packet, oral powder, oral wafer